segment-boneyard/stackdriver-event/README.md

   - deployed_to
   - repository

-For more info, see [StackDriver Docs](http://feedback.stackdriver.com/knowledgebase/articles/260455-sending-annotation-events-to-stackdriver)
+For more information, see the [StackDriver Docs](http://feedback.stackdriver.com/knowledgebase/articles/212917-sending-code-deploy-events-to-stackdriver).

 ## License